-- Limits in which work was accomplished for that day. - Damage to private property caused by the Contractor's equipment or operations and the actions taken.

-- Final disposition of salvable materials (e.g., merchantable timber). - The inspection of clearing and grubbing operations also provides an excellent opportunity to observe and record, by station number, areas that appear to be unusually soft, spongy, or contain other evidence of unsatisfactory material, seeps, or other conditions that may require corrective measures.
+- Limits in which work was accomplished for that day. - Damage to private property caused by the Contractor's equipment or operations and the actions taken. - Final disposition of salvable materials (e.g., merchantable timber). - The inspection of clearing and grubbing operations also provides an excellent opportunity to observe and record, by station number, areas that appear to be unusually soft, spongy, or contain other evidence of unsatisfactory material, seeps, or other conditions that may require corrective measures.

-Document this Lump Sum item within the SiteManager / Daily Work Reports / Work Items tab in accordance with the steps listed below.
+A partial payment of a "Lump Sum" pay item is not acceptable.
+Any partial payment for a "Lump Sum" pay item must be made by change order.
+Documentation of this Lump Sum item will be performed within the SiteManager / Daily Work Reports / Work Items tab in accordance with the steps listed below.

 - a.
-Select the Clearing and Grubbing pay item from the list of Contract pay items. - b.
-In the appropriate field, enter either a descriptive location or the station-to-station extents, preferably both. - c.
-In the Placed Quantity field, enter an estimated percentage of the lump sum item completed, ensuring that the total quantity to date does not exceed 1.00 Lump Sum.
+Select the appropriate pay item from the list of Contract pay items. - b.
+In the appropriate field, enter either a descriptive location or the station-tostation extents, preferably both. - c.
+In the Placed Quantity field, enter an estimated percentage of the lump sum item completed, ensuring that the total quantity to date does not exceed 1.00 Lump Sum. - d.
+In the Remarks bubble, document the method used for estimating the percentage of the lump sum item by providing sufficient information, calculations and/or references to specific sections of the standard specification.

 Use the Contract Item Work Report within SiteManager to verify that the correct quantities have been placed and paid.
-Payment for this item must equal 1.00 Lump Sum.
-Add link for screen shot of the Report, SSS Database, etc.
+The final payment for this item must equal 1.00 Lump Sum.
+Any modification to the amount of payment for a lump sum item must be accomplished by change order.